ascv/HyperLogLog/README.md

     n ~  r * 2^k

     log_2(n) ~ k + log2(r)

 In other words, if M contains the hashed elements of a multi-set of unknown cardinality, n is the true cardinality of M, and R is the maximum rank amongst the elements of M, then R provides a rough estimation of log_2(n) with some additive bias.
 Notice that the expectation of 2^R is infinite so 2^R cannot used to estimate n.

-Furthermore using only a single observable can be misleading.
+Furthermore using only a single observable introduces inaccuracy into the results.
 For example, suppose all the elements of M have the same hash.
 This implies that these elements are probably not distinct.
-However the rank of these elements may be very large so using the expression for log_2(n) would produce wildly inaccurate results.
+However the rank of these elements may be very large so the cardinality estimate will also be large even though the true cardinality is very small.

-Rather than take the maximum rank amongst all the elements of M, HLL divides M into m buckets and takes the maximum rank of each bucket.
+For this reason, HLL divides M into m buckets and takes the maximum rank of each bucket.
 Then for each bucket, we have an estimate of log_2(n/m).
-These results are averaged using a harmonic mean and then multiplied by a constant to reduce bias (see [1] for discussion of the constant).
+These results are averaged using a harmonic mean and then multiplied by a bias-reducing constant [1].
 The HLL algorithm is given by the following pseudocode:

 ```
 Let h: D --> [0, 1] = {0, 1}^32; // hash data from domain D to 32-bit words